build3r/TodayILearned/stoic_lessons/lessons_2021.md

 14. Jan 14: The world creates vices for your attention and money like (food, social media, porn etc).
 But instead of being a a puppet to these vices pay careful attention and strive not to be a pawn.
      > “Man is pushed by drives but pulled by values.” - Viktor Frankl
 15. Jan 15: Tranquility and peace is found by identifying your own path and sticking to it and making small adjustments here and there, not by changing the path every 3 sec due to distracting information.
 16. Jan 16: Some we get stuck in old ways and do thing based on rote memory.
-So ask yourself **"Is this really the best way to do**
+So ask yourself **"Is this really the best way to do?**
+17. Jan 17: You don't exert yourself because you will have a ready-made excuse "It doesn't matter, I wasn't even trying".
+This may not have serious consequences in your youth but as you ge older they affect the quality of your life and your ability to deal with world around.
+You have the best teacher from all over the world and time, Utilize them.
+You just have to start the work.